1954 March: The Federal Commodity Program Helped Feed the Miners and Their Families

 After the Union Pacific Coal Company Coal Mines in Hanna Close

-Page by Bob Leathers with contribution from the Hanna Basin Museum and Bobbie Gaskell
+Page by Bob Leathers with contribution from the Hanna Basin Museum material from Bobbie Gaskell

 Federal Commodity Program